sourcegraph/handbook/content/departments/technical-success/ce/process/Cloud-Migration-for-Onprem-Customers.md

    See [On-prem data migration to Cloud v2: Requirements](../../../cloud/technical-docs/v2.0/onprem_data_migration.md#requirements) for more details.

-4. Request a cloud instance [as per our handbook page](../../..//cloud/#managed-instance-requests) (CE/TA owned)
+4. (CE/TA owned) Request a cloud instance [as per our handbook page](../../..//cloud/#managed-instance-requests)

-5. Perform the data migration and/or instance configuration (IE owned)
+5. (IE owned) Perform the data migration and/or instance configuration

-6. Cloud/Sourcegraph enablement - work with customer to provide cloud or Sourcegraph enablement and training as required, to make sure all the users are onboarded (CE/TA owned).
+6. (CE/TA owned) Cloud/Sourcegraph enablement - work with customer to provide cloud or Sourcegraph enablement and training as required, to make sure all the users are onboarded.
 See [On-prem data migration to Cloud v2: Process](../../../cloud/technical-docs/v2.0/onprem_data_migration.md#process) for more details.

 ### Different strategies for cloud migration